data-edu/data-science-in-education/18-additional-resources.Rmd

 Hastie, T., Tibshirani, R., & Friedman, J. (2009). *The elements of statistical learning: data mining, inference, and prediction*.
 Springer Science & Business Media.

-> A classic text on Machine Learning.
+> A classic text on machine learning.

 West, B. T., Welch, K. B., & Galecki, A. T. (2014). *Linear mixed models: a practical guide using statistical software.* Chapman and Hall/CRC.

-> A solid introduction to multi-level/hierarchical linear models, including code in R (with an emphasis on the lme4 R package).
+> A solid introduction to multi-level/hierarchical linear models, including code in R (with an emphasis on the {lme4} R package).

 McElreath, R. (2018). *Statistical rethinking: A Bayesian course with examples in R and Stan.* Chapman and Hall/CRC.

 > A new classic, accessible introduction to Bayesian methods.
-We note that this book has been "translated" into tidyverse code by @kurz2019.
+We note that this book has been "translated" into {tidyverse} code by @kurz2019.

 ## R packages and statistical software development